How to Install and Use Docker on Linux

 March 27, 2025 / Servers, Hosting & Email

-In this guide, you’ll learn how to install Docker on a Linux system and get started quickly, using Ubuntu Server 16.04 as an example.
+In this guide, you will learn how to install Docker on a Linux system and get started quickly, using Ubuntu Server 22.04 LTS, 24.04 LTS, and 25.04 as examples.

-Containers have become a vital part of IT due to their lightweight and efficient nature.
-They package everything needed to run an application — code, libraries, runtime, and dependencies — without requiring a full operating system like virtual machines do.
-This allows businesses to easily deploy scalable and resource-friendly services, such as multiple NGINX instances.
-Docker makes managing containers simple and works seamlessly with Linux.
+Containers have become a vital part of modern IT infrastructure due to their lightweight and efficient nature.
+They package everything required to run an application, such as code, libraries, runtime, and dependencies, without the need for a full operating system, unlike virtual machines.
+This allows businesses to deploy scalable and resource-efficient services, such as running multiple NGINX instances, with ease.
+Docker simplifies container management and integrates seamlessly with Linux-based systems.

 Follow the steps: